Presented by The Battery Network 2026 Title Sponsor

 Post-Dinner Networking

-Informal networking reception with the casino night and DJ.
+Informal networking reception with casino night and DJ.

 Thursday